An experienced electrocution lawyer explains the difference between electrocution vs shock and the different medical and legal implications

 - Cardiac arrest and/or arrhythmia and/or heart muscle damage

 - Memory loss

 - Hearing loss

 - Deformity at point of contact

 - Loss of kidney function

 To learn more, please check out my Electrical Safety Resource Center.

 How electrocution vs shock affects a victim’s legal remedies

-Significantly, people and families whose lives have been destroyed and/or permanently altered by an electrocution or shock injury can sue for damages and compensation when those damages were caused by the negligence of a utility, corporation, contractor, or person.
+When comparing electrocution vs shock injury, both are tragic events.
+Significantly, people and families whose lives have been destroyed and/or permanently altered by an electrical accident can sue for damages and compensation when those damages were caused by the negligence of a utility, corporation, contractor, or person.

 In the event that a life has been lost due to electrocution, then that person’s family – through the personal representative of the decedent’s probate estate – can pursue a wrongful death lawsuit.